On the structure of finitely generated modules and the unmixed degrees: The unmixed degrees

 \end{enumerate} \end{remark}

 Vasconcelos et al. \cite{DGV98, V98-1, V98-2} introduced the notion of {\it extended degree of graded modules} in order to capture the size of a module along with some of the complexity of its structure.
-The prototype of an extended degree is the {\it homological degree} was introduced and studied by Vasconselos in \cite{V98-1} (see also \cite{V98-2}).
+The prototype of an extended degree is the {\it homological degree} introduced and studied by Vasconselos in \cite{V98-1} (see also \cite{V98-2}).
 The extended degree for local rings was considered by Rossi, Trung and Valla in \cite{RTV03}.
-This notion is associated by an $\frak m$-primary ideal $I$ in \cite{L05}.
+This notion is associated with an $\frak m$-primary ideal $I$ in \cite{L05}.
+From this definition we always assume that $(R, \frak m)$ is a local ring with infinite residue field.

 \begin{definition} \rm Let $\mathcal{M}(R)$ be the category of finitely generated $R$-modules.
 An {\it extended degree} on $\mathcal{M}(R)$ with respect to $I$ is a numerical function

 satisfying the following conditions \begin{enumerate}[{(i)}] \item $\mathrm{Deg} (I, M) = \mathrm{Deg}(I, \overline{ M}) + \ell(H^0_{\frak m}(M))$, where $\overline{M} = M/H^0_{\frak m}(M)$; \item (Bertini's rule) $\mathrm{Deg}(I, M) \geq \mathrm{Deg}(I, M/xM)$ for every generic element $x \in I\setminus \frak mI$ of $M$; \item If $M$ is Cohen-Macaulay then $\mathrm{Deg}(I, M) = \mathrm{deg}(I, M)$. \end{enumerate} \end{definition}